TonyGlezx/ChromeHarvester/README.md

 }
 ```

+For file output mode, simply specify the desired file path using the -o or --output command-line option.
 # Contributing 🤝****

 Dive into open-source!
 Suggestions, improvements, and enhancements are warmly welcomed.
 Feel free to fork, modify, and send those pull requests, or drop an issue if you spot something amiss!